 This business class product also offers a REN amenity kit.

 What Is The Best Business Class Seat?

-The best business class seats on the Virgin Australia B777-300ER depend on whether you are travelling as a couple or alone.
-Centre seats include a retractable privacy screen that can be opened or closed so that you can be close to your travelling partner if you choose.
+The best business class seats on the Virgin Australia B777-300ER depend on whether you are traveling as a couple or alone.
+Centre seats include a retractable privacy screen that can be opened or closed so that you can be close to your traveling partner if you choose.
 This is a huge advantage for couples.
-As a single traveller I would always choose a window seat so that I can look outside and also have a larger personal space.
-Virgin Australia are however very right in suggesting their business class product is very good.
+As a single traveler, I would always choose a window seat so that I can look outside and also have a larger personal space.
+Virgin Australia is however very right in suggesting their business class product is very good.
 Very few business offerings are designed in a 1-2-1 so there really isn’t a bad seat in Virgin Australia’s business class.

 Virgin Australia Group chief executive John Borghetti believes that this is the “best business class on the Pacific”.
 Because of the intimate cabin size and 1-2-1 seating arrangement, I would find it hard to disagree.